popphp/pop-csv/README.md

     'escape'         => '"',       // String character to escape in the data, i.e. "my ""data"" here" 'fields'         => true,      // Include the field names in the first row 'newline'        => true,      // Allow newlines in a data cell.
-Set as false to trim them 'limit'          => 0,         // Character limit of a data cell.
+Set as false to trim them 'limit'          => 0,         // Character limit of a data cell when serializing.
+0 means no limit 'length'         => 0,         // Max line length read per row when parsing (fgetcsv).
 0 means no limit 'map'            => [],        // Array key of a single array value to map to the data cell value 'columns'        => [],        // Array key of a multidimensional array value to map and join into the data cell value 'escapeFormulas' => false,     // Guard against CSV/Excel formula injection by prefixing risky cells with a single quote